 "The Booglay" and "Lie" came out on Magnum in May 1964.
 They did nothing, but things were about to change.
 By now, the Meadowlarks were a trio: Don Julian, Ted Walters, and Charles Morrison.
 Just to do something different, Don switched names with the band.
 Now the singers were called the Larks and the band was the Meadowlarks.
+However, the first record as the Larks, on the Electra label in March 1963, ("Mashin' Time"/"Margo"), were both instrumentals.
 [They just do it to confuse us, folks.]

 In the summer of 1964, the Larks hooked up with Money Records (run by Ruth Dolphin, the widow of John Dolphin, who'd had his own Money records in the 50s, before being murdered by someone he'd stiffed out of a payment).
 In September, "The Jerk"/"Forget Me" was released and immediately started climbing the charts.
 By the time it peaked, it had reached #9 on the R&B charts and #7 on Pop.
 Finally, after ten years, a national chart hit for Don Julian!
 For a change, this led to some real touring: all over the U.S. and Canada. ("Forget Me" is a pretty ballad that's somewhat reminiscent of "Heaven And Paradise" - an odd sound for late 1964.)